stellarvector/blog/_writeups/2023/ctf101/sightseeing.md

 Those in the know will recognize that these are hex representations of [ASCII codes](https://en.wikipedia.org/wiki/ASCII), which you can decode into letters.
 [CyberChef](https://gchq.github.io/CyberChef/) is always a great tool for dealing with such encodings, and even if you did not know yet about ASCII and hex, you can still use its "magic wand" button (next to "Output") to automatically detect the most likely encoding.
-One way or another, you should end up with a simple recipe: "From Hex (Delimiter: Space)", which when given the sequence above, produces this string:
+One way or another, you should end up with a simple recipe: "[From Hex (Delimiter: Space)](https://gchq.github.io/CyberChef/#recipe=From_Hex('Space')&input=NzMgNzYgN2IgNjYgMzAgNmUgMzUgNWYgNzMgNjEgNzAgNGYgNTMgNDkgNGUgNTQgNjkgNjEgNjUgN2Q)", which when given the sequence above, produces this string:

 `sv{f0n5_sapOSINTiae}`